aiida-vasp/aiida-vasp/docs/source/howto/analyze_results.md

 The `verdi calcjob` command is inspecting a `Calculation`.
 A workflow may launch many calculation.
 In this case, one can use `verdi process status` to find the *pk* of calculations that have been launched.
 :::

 * Finished workflows can be *dumped* to the disk using `verdi process dump` command.
-This will created a multi-level directly containing the launched processes.
+This will create a multi-level directory containing the launched processes.
 * This plugin provides a command `aiida-vasp tools export` which can be used to export completed calculations and workchains.
 The output if similar to `verdi process dump` with some differences:
   * The input and output files of `VaspCalculation`s are collected into a single folder, mimicking normal VASP calculations.
   * A `--include-potcar` option can be passed so the `POTCAR` file of each calculation is re-created.
 This is not the case when using `verdi process dump`, since the exact `POTCAR` content is not included in the provenance graph in order for the data to be sharable (for licensing reasons).